-“Meadows” is an original song I wrote during a full moon in Kailua-Kona.I think the song was influenced by the night air and night sounds – the occasional chirp of geckos, the distant sounds of traffic on Mamalahoa Highway and the waves in the ocean.
-This version was probably recorded within a year of when I wrote it.Hope you enjoy.
+“Meadows” is a slack key song I wrote during a full moon in Kailua-Kona.I think the song was influenced by the night air and night sounds – the occasional chirp of geckos, the distant sounds of traffic on Mamalahoa Highway and the waves in the ocean.Hope you enjoy.

 Here’s a recently found recording where I’m improvising some ideas around Leonard Kwan’s classic slack key song Opihi Moemoe.One of the most popular songs in the slack key repertoire, this song has been covered by everyone from Ledward Kaapana to Chet Atkins.Opihi MoeMoe is a fun piece that lends itself well to improvised variations, and everyone seems to bring something a little different to this deceptively simple song.Hope you enjoy.

 Here is an alternate take of the Bach Cello Prelude (BWV 1007) on guitar.I fell in love with the Pablo Casals recordings of the Bach cello suites a few years back.The prelude to the first suite is oft adapted for guitar, but it’s still a great piece to play.Hope you enjoy.

 Here is a fingerstyle cover of “Every Breath You Take,” the hypnotic signature tune from The Police.Many stories surround the writing, recording, and subsequent success of the song – for example one interesting tidbit is that Sting apparently wrote the song while sitting at Ian Fleming’s writing desk on his famous Goldeneye estate in Jamaica.With its classic guitar part, “Every Breath” has a mellow / dreamy feel seemingly at odds with its borderline creepy lyrics – though some may find the song is a tad less sinister as an instrumental 🙂Hope you enjoy.